rmcgibbo/msmaccelerator2/README.md

 - It's really important that the server process have a LIGHT memory and compute footprint.
-If need-be, the actual selection of the starting structure (e.g. from the multinomial or whatever adaptive sampling strategy is being used) could be done within the "simulator" object.
+If need-be, the actual selection of the starting structure (e.g. from the multinomial or whatever adaptive sampling strategy is being used) could be done within the "simulator" process if the selection is getting too expensive within the server.
 - All of the messages sent over the sockets will be JSON-encoded, following (basically), the structure set out by the IPython project for communication between the kernel and the frontends.
 Eventually, I want to log all of these